-$$\langle q_1, \dots, q_n \rangle \in F'$$ (i.e., $\forall{i \in \{1, \dots, n\}} q_i \in F_i$ )
+$$\langle q_1, \dots, q_n \rangle \in F'$$ (i.e., $\forall{i \in \{1, \dots, n\}} q_i \in F_i$)

 We can then apply the unbounded model-checking procedure to this revised formulation.
-The procedure is described in Fig. 4 and resembles the one described by McMillan [15].
+The procedure is described in Fig. 4 and resembles the one described by McMillan [16].
 The main differences are in how we unroll the SFAs and define the interpolation groups A and B in order to approximate the bounded proofs generated by the SAT solver.
-Fig. 4 describes a high level description of the method.
-The procedure Intersection takes as inputs a single transition system
+Fig. 4 gives a high level description of the method.
+The procedure Intersection takes as inputs the set of transition systems that represent all the automata to be intersected and a value k that represents the unrolling depth.
+The algorithm makes use of I, F, and the procedure unroll which are explained in Section 5.1.
+For now, suffice it to say that I and Fdenote the Boolean encoding of the initial states q'0 and accepting states F', respectively.
+The procedure unroll unwinds the transition system up to depth k.
+For convenience, unroll can be called to return the layers from 0 to 1 and 1 to k separately, so as to simplify the formation of interpolation groups A and B.